zideofturkey/organ-sepetim-site/README.md

 # EN
 # 🫀 Organ Sepetim

-**⚠️ This project is entirely fictional.
+**🔑 For the user login id: user, password: user123.
+For the admin login id: admin, password: admin123** **⚠️ This project is entirely fictional.
 It does not serve any real purpose and was developed solely as a humorous example within the scope of web programming education.**

 ## 🎯 About the Project